moshulu/sno/README.md

 sudo apt-get php
 ```

-Test out the webserver by going to "http://localhost" or "http://the ip address of the raspberry pi/".
+Test out the webserver by going to "http://localhost" or "http://theipaddressoftheraspberrypi/".
 It should appear with the apache2 page saying the webserver is working.
 If you want a hostname to call your pi, to connect to something fancier, I suggest following [this](https://www.dexterindustries.com/howto/change-the-hostname-of-your-pi/) tutorial.
 For some reason, I was having trouble connecting directly to the pi's hostname when testing the webserver on the LAN on a mobile phone, but I got it working using the ip address (using the hostname on a PC worked flawlessly, oddly enough).

 On the pi's side, everything will be installed under "/var/www/html".